Antony-SS/perception-stack/README.md

 The `DataStream` class provides a structured framework for chronological iteration, as well as acessing instances via timestamp/index.
 Implementing a subclass of a `DataStream` is as simple as defining the `timestamps` and `make_instance` functions!

 #### Ros <-> Python
 When working from ros2 bags, I define a conversion layer between ros messages and the `BaseInstance` data structure because I prefer to work with simple python datastructures.
 See `ros-python-conversions` for examples.
 It makes code much more readable.
-All credit to my first boss, who introduced me to this design philosophy.

 ## Prerequisites